How to Do Deals with 100% Financing

 So where do you find hard money and private money lenders?
 Fortunately, they are in every market but like anything, your job is to find them.
 Since I’ve been building a multi-million dollar real estate business for many years, I’ve been able to build a huge list of nationwide hard money lenders as well as create several tools for raising private money that have allowed me to do almost all of my deals with 100% financing.
 These same tools I use can also help you raise all the money you need to do deals with 100% financing.

 All of these tools are in my deal management system called “Flipster.”
-You can check it all out for 15 days for only $1 dollar.
-Be sure to choose Flipster “Prime” as that level has all of my money raising tools including access to over 100 asset lenders, a done-for-you private money raising website, a list of local private money lenders, a 75 page private money prospectus and more…
+Click Here to Learn More About Flipster.
+Be sure to choose Flipster “Prime” as that level has all of my money raising tools including access to over 100 asset lenders, a done-for-you private money raising website, a list of local private money lenders, a 75 page private money prospectus and more...

 Happy Investing!
 Until next time,